input-output-hk/atala-prism/prism-sdk/docs/src/main/paradox/modules/identity.md

 long.getFormat
 ```

-Finally, it is possible to create a simple DID consisting of a single master key:
+You can create a simple DID consisting of a single master key with this code:
 ```scala mdoc
 import io.iohk.atala.prism.crypto.EC